Perturbative calculations of nucleon-deuteron elastic scattering in chiral effective field theory: Perturbation theory for subleading order

-In the chiral power counting adopted in this work, the $\csd$ interaction vanishes at NLO, as noted in Table~\ref{tab:NNChanels}.
-As a result, the NLO correction to the deuteron wave function is also zero, from which we derive that the NLO correction to the initial and final $Nd$ state vanish too:
+In the chiral power counting adopted in this work, the $\csd$ interaction vanishes at NLO, as noted in Table~\ref{tab:NNChannels}.
+As a result, the NLO correction to the deuteron wave function is also zero, which implies that the NLO corrections to the initial and final $Nd$ states vanish as well:

+Although exact unitarity is violated in perturbation theory, we can still extract the NLO phase shifts from $U^{(1)}$ in a manner consistent with power counting.
+As detailed for $NN$ coupled channels (see, e.g., Ref.~\cite{Long:2011xw}), the phase-shift parameters are expanded as

+where $n$ indexes the various phase-shift parameters, including mixing angles.
+The exact relation between $U$ and $\delta_n$ is provided in Ref.~\cite{Seyler:1969sii} and can be written symbolically as follows: